IVLIVS-III/dart_python_ffi/README.md

 See the [`python_ffi` example](packages/python_ffi/example/README.md).

-### Importing incomplete Python modules in a Flutter app (creating an incomplete Class-definition)
+### Powering a Flutter GUI-app with a Python backend

 See [`fj_playground`](packages/examples/fj_playground/README.md).